Exploring the four fundamental types of AI: from reactive to self-aware systems

 Artificial intelligence is an umbrella term that defines smart algorithms capable of applying human-like reasoning to make decisions autonomously and perform miscellaneous activities.

-Such algorithms are programmed to perform a specific task — e.g., play chess or convert handwritten messages to editable text.
-They neither possess memory nor predict the future; instead, they merely respond to a current situation.
+This type of AI is intended to perform specific tasks, such as playing chess or converting handwritten messages into editable text.
+Such algorithms neither possess memory nor predict the future; instead, they merely respond to a current situation.
 An excellent example of a reactive machine is the IBM Deep Blue supercomputer that narrowly beat Garry Kasparov, a reigning world chess champion, back in 1997.
 It reportedly took IBM scientists 12 years to create algorithms that could explore up to 200 million chess positions per second.
 However, Deep Blue lacked the ability to learn from previous games and perform well outside of chess.

 Limited memory machines